4.75/5

 Graded death benefit

-Mutual of Omaha will offer you the graded death benefit if you have any health conditions mentioned in questions 5-10 in the application.
+Mutual of Omaha will offer you the graded death benefit if you have any health conditions mentioned in questions 5-10 of the application.

 The graded plan has a two-year waiting period and typically (not always) costs more than the level death benefit.